Must Do’s Immediately After Closing on Your New Home

 Congratulations you just closed on your new home and you are officially a homeowner!
 Moving in, changing your mailing address, and turning on the utilities is probably at the top of your list.
 However, there are a lot of other things you should do immediately after closing on your new home that most new homeowners oftentimes overlook.

-So before you start unpacking your boxes and settling in, you’ll want to make sure you do these 7 things.
+So before you start unpacking your boxes and settling in, you’ll want to make sure to do these 7 things.

 Must Do's Immediately After Closing on Your New Home